2 People Dead In S.C. Public Housing Complex, 411 Evacuated After Gas Leaks

 The city says it is working to secure shelter for the 411 displaced residents.

 "We're going to have to do a whole lot really fast to get people into quality housing," Columbia Mayor Steve Benjamin told reporters on Friday.
-Walker, who promised shelter for all those displaced, said Friday afternoon that they had secured 40 hotel rooms as they attempt to find temporary housing for everyone affected.
+Walker, who promised shelter for all those displaced, said Friday afternoon that the city had secured 40 hotel rooms as it attempts to find temporary housing for everyone affected.

 Officials said they don't yet have a timeline for reopening the complex.
 Asked what would happen if the apartments are deemed permanently uninhabitable, the mayor acknowledged it would be a challenge for the city.
 He said tens of thousands of people in the region are on waiting lists for public housing.